lenskit/lenskit-hello/README.md

     $ ./gradlew build
     $ /bin/sh build/install/lenskit-hello/bin/lenskit-hello ml-100k/u.data <userid>

+If you are on Windows, do:

+    C:\LensKit\lenskit-hello> .\gradlew.bat build
+    C:\LensKit\lenskit-hello> .\build\install\lenskit-hello\bin\lenskit-hello.bat ml-100k/u.data <userid>

 The default delimiter is the tab character.
+A user ID of 100 is valid and good for a quick demo.

 Have fun!